universityofgalway-library/dspace-pure-metadata-matching/docs/match_authors.md

 ### Duplicate Warnings

-If two matched internal UUIDs carry different ORCIDs or Scopus IDs, a warning is logged:
+If two matched internal UUIDs carry different ORCIDs or different Scopus IDs, a warning is logged for each:

 ```
 ⚠️ WARNING: Multiple distinct ORCIDs for author 'Sarah O'Brien': {'0000-...1', '0000-...2'}
+⚠️ WARNING: Multiple distinct Scopus IDs for author 'Sarah O'Brien': {'12345', '67890'}
 ```

 ---